-- 3.1 The objectives of the Public Art Program are: - a) Increase opportunities for the community and artists to participate in the design of the public realm; - b) Develop original site-specific works of art in order to contribute to cultural vibrancy; - c) Select art through an arms'-length process incorporating professional advice and community input that ensures the quality of art and its relevance to the community and site; CNCL - 143
+- 3.1 The objectives of the Public Art Program are: - a) Increase opportunities for the community and artists to participate in the design of the public realm; - b) Develop original site-specific works of art in order to contribute to cultural vibrancy; - c) Select art through an arms'-length process incorporating professional advice and community input that ensures the quality of art and its relevance to the community and site;

-Page 3 of 7 Adopted by Council: July 27, 2010 Policy 8703 File Ref: 7000 -00 Public Art Program d) Ensure that a public and transparent process is mair art; ntained to develop and accept public e) Enter into partnerships with private and public organizand, zations to further public art in the City; f) Ensure that public art, and the environs of that art, a allow for continued public access to, and enjoyment of, settings.
-3.2 The Public Art Program will maintain a continuous, consiste to support the City's commitment to public art. ent and affordable funding mechanism 4.
-ADMINISTRATIVE PROCEDURES 4.1 Council approval is required for all public art plans and projects on City controlled property.
-4.2 The City will develop administrative procedures relating to the management of projects, including: selection processes, developer contributions, donation and de-accession guidelines, site considerations, documentation and maintenance (the "Public Art Program Administrative Procedures Manual").
-4.3 The City will maintain a Public Art Program Reserve to hold public art allocations from both public and private sources for capital expenses.
-4.4 The City will maintain a Public Art Program Operating Provision to hold public art allocations from private sources for operating expenses relating to the administration of the Public Art Program.
-5. CIVIC PUBLIC ART PROGRAM 5.1 General 5.1.1 The City's policy is to provide leadership in public art by incorporating public art, at the planning stages, into the development or renovation of civic infrastructure, buildings, parks and bridges, and to encourage collaboration between the Public Art Advisory Committee, City staff, artists, engineers, design professionals and the community to enrich such projects.
-5.1.2 The priority for civic public art projects will be to fully integrate the artwork into the planning, design and construction of civic works and to select and commission an artist to work as a member of the project consultant design team, in order to maximize opportunities for artistic expression and minimize material and construction costs.
-5.2 roject Identification 5.2.1 The City will identify and prioritise specific areas within the City and types of capital projects appropriate for the inclusion of public art.
-Applicable projects include: a) New building construction; b) Major additions or renovations to existing buildings; c) Park development projects; d) Environmental programs; and
+Page 3 of 7 Adopted by Council: July 27, 2010 Policy 8703 File Ref: 7000-00 Public Art Program

+- d) Ensure that a public and transparent process is maintained to develop and accept public art; - e) Enter into partnerships with private and public organizations to further public art in the City; and, - f) Ensure that public art, and the environs of that art, are maintained in a manner that will allow for continued public access to, and enjoyment of, these artworks in appropriate settings. - 3.2 The Public Art Program will maintain a continuous, consistent and affordable funding mechanism to support the City's commitment to public art.

+4. ADMINISTRATIVE PROCEDURES

+- 4.1 Council approval is required for all public art plans and projects on City controlled property. - 4.2 The City will develop administrative procedures relating to the management of projects, including: selection processes, developer contributions, donation and de-accession guidelines, site considerations, documentation and maintenance (the "Public Art Program Administrative Procedures Manual"). - 4.3 The City will maintain a Public Art Program Reserve to hold public art allocations from both public and private sources for capital expenses. - 4.4 The City will maintain a Public Art Program Operating Provision to hold public art allocations from private sources for operating expenses relating to the administration of the Public Art Program.

+5. CIVIC PUBLIC ART PROGRAM

+- 5.1.1 The City's policy is to provide leadership in public art by incorporating public art, at the planning stages, into the development or renovation of civic infrastructure, buildings, parks and bridges, and to encourage collaboration between the Public Art Advisory Committee, City staff, artists, engineers, design professionals and the community to enrich such projects. - 5.1.2 The priority for civic public art projects will be to fully integrate the artwork into the planning, design and construction of civic works and to select and commission an artist to work as a member of the project consultant design team, in order to maximize opportunities for artistic expression and minimize material and construction costs.

+- 5.2.1 The City will identify and prioritise specific areas within the City and types of capital projects appropriate for the inclusion of public art.
+Applicable projects include:

+- a) New building construction;

+- b) Major additions or renovations to existing buildings;

+- c) Park development projects;

+- d) Environmental programs; and

+- e) New engineering structures.